 Notes: Data are taken on a non-consolidated basis from the national accounts.
 Non-financial corporations' debt includes companies' pension reserve liabilities and excludes financial derivatives due to lack of comparability across countries.
 Data for Cyprus are not available for publication owing to national confidentiality constraints.
+Data for Croatia and Romania are not available.
 For the Netherlands, data on non-financial corporations' debt is consolidated at the level of the resident enterprise group.
-Data for Romania are not available.
 The indicator for Hungary is affected by the inclusion of some Special Purpose Entities (SPEs), which are resident in Hungary but having financial links exclusively to non-residents.
 These SPEs may be reclassified into the financial sector following further investigation.
+Data for Luxembourg refer to Q4 2011 - Q4 2012, with data as published on 29/04/2013.